hbeni/wesnothBoardGame/README.md

 * Pick a paper-clip in your colour and mark the units full-hitpoints position
 * Place the unit at your chosen castle hex

-Freshly recruited units have zero movepoints; you can move them only in your next turn.
+Freshly recruited units have zero movepoints; you can neither attack or move them before your next turn.

 #### Moving units
 ![Movepoint symbol](Bildquellen/Symbole/Fuss.png)Units can move freely across the battlefield.
 Each unit has a fixed ammount of *move points*.
 To enter the next hex field, a unit has to "pay" with these movepoints.
 The "cost" is depending on the terrain type and the unit in question.